graphql/graphql-spec/rfcs/InputUnion.md

 * [A. GraphQL should contain a polymorphic Input type][criteria-a]
   * ✅
 * [B. Input polymorphism matches output polymorphism][criteria-b]
-  * ✅ Data structures can mirror eachother's fields
+  * ✅ Data structures can mirror each other's fields
   * ⚠️ Restrictions on required fields may prevent matching output types
 * [C. Doesn't inhibit schema evolution][criteria-c]
   * ⚠️ Inputs may be forced to include extraneous fields to ensure uniqueness.
+  * ⚠️ Making a field nullable may be impossible without losing uniqueness
 * [D. Any member type restrictions are validated in schema][criteria-d]
   * ✅ A "uniqueness" algorithm must be applied during schema validation
 * [E. A member type may be a Leaf type][criteria-e]